AnjaliSandip/ElmerFEM-Dakota/Benchmark/README.md

 - Objective: Determine the effect of changes in wire radius (+ 10%) and electric conductivity (+ 2000000 A/m-V) on maximum field value for joule heating
 - Analytical model: Implemented in MATLAB
-- Elmer FEM solver: WhitneyAV
+- Numerical model: Implemented in Elmer FEM/WhitneyAV Solver
-- Dakota/Data analysis: Latin hypercube sampling study, with a sample size of 400; input parameters were distributed normally
+- Data analysis: Latin hypercube sampling study performed using Dakota (Sample size: 400; Input parameters distributed normally)
-- Parallel programming: Asynchronous local parallelism was implemented, 4 evaluations performed concurrently.
+- Parallel programming: Asynchronous local parallelism implemented in Dakota, 4 evaluations performed concurrently
+- Surrogate model:
+    - Design and analysis of computer experiments (DACE) technique was employed to generate training data, a sample size of 50 was chosen
+    - Linear regression fit was applied to the training data to construct the global surrogate model
+    - Latin hypercube sampling study was then performed on the global surrogate model.
+- Results:
+    - The results from the numerical model were in good agreement with the analytical model (refer to results.jpg)
--Surrogate modeling: In addition, design and analysis of computer experiments (DACE) technique was employed to generate training data, a sample size of 50 was chosen.
-A linear regression fit was applied to the training data to construct the global surrogate model.
-Latin hypercube sampling study was then performed on the global surrogate model.
-The DACE technique was shown to reduce the total run time by 87% for the benchmark test while maintaining the predictive accuracy of the numerical model.
+    - Global surrogate model was shown to reduce the total run time by 87% for the benchmark test while maintaining the predictive accuracy of the numerical model.

 The benchmark test demonstrates the key capabilities of Elmer FEM-Dakota interface program: uncertainty quantification, surrogate modelling and parameter studies.
-The files required to reproduce the benchmark test are provided in the software repository.

 References: